SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 you can extend their behavior to suit the needs of your program, using an extension declaration, discussed in :doc:`../LanguageGuide/ProtocolsAndExtensions`.

-A *compound type* is a type without a name, defined in the Swift language itself.
+A :newTerm:`compound type` is a type without a name, defined in the Swift language itself.
-There are two compound types in the language: function types and tuple types.
+There are two compound types: function types and tuple types.
 A compound type may contain named types and other compound types.
 For instance, the tuple type ``(Int, (Int, Int))`` contains two elements: the first is the named type ``Int``, and the second is another compound type ``(Int, Int)``.

-The Swift language has builtin, syntactical support ("syntactic sugar") for conveniently creating two commonly used generic, named types:
-``Array<T>`` and ``Optional<T>``.

 ..
-TODO: TR: What about language support for creating string and dictionary literals?
+TODO: TR: What about language support (syntactic sugar) for creating dictionary literals?

 This chapter discusses the types defined in the Swift language itself and describes the type inference behavior of Swift.